foolscapcon/foolscap-newsletter/_emails/2019-04-02-join-us-at-norwescon.md

 ---
-subject: "Join us at Norwescon "
+subject: "Foolscap 2020 at Norwescon, Send Feedback, Book Your Room"
 ---

 ### We Will Have a Table at Norwescon